 The wreck is badly degraded, probably due in part to the shallower depths on top of the bank and perhaps the age of the vessel and her demise.
 The key features are the bow post heeled over to port, the winch, the boiler and the engine.
 The stern is tightly wrapped in fishing net, and from the location of steering and navigation gear it is through that her wheelhouse was located aft of the main funnel.

-The Grecian is an excellent dive and is often visited by Iain and Jim Easingwood who run Marine Quest Charters in Eyemouth.
+The Grecian is an excellent dive and is often visited by Iain and Jim Easingwood of Marine Quest Charters in Eyemouth.
 The wreck lies just under 30 miles from their base and can be a reached in about two hours in their fast dive vessel the Jacob George.